syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 ## Drag and drop nodes over other elements

 Diagram provides support to drop a node/connector over another node/connector.
 The [OnDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_OnDrop) event is raised to notify that an element is dropped over another one and it is disabled, by default.
-It can enabled with the constraints property.
+It can be enabled with the constraints property.

 ## User handles

 * User handles are used to add some frequently used commands around the selector.
 To create user handles, define and add them to the [UserHandles](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramUserHandle.html) collection of the [SelectedItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_SelectedItems) property.
-* The name property of user handle is used to define the name of the user handle and its further used to find the user handle at runtime and do any customization.
+* The name property of user handle is used to define the name of the user handle and it is further used to find the user handle at runtime and do any customization.

 ## Alignment